hyurl/sfn/docs/v1/en-US/message-channel.md

 # Push SSE (Server-Sent Events) Messages

-Other than `app.message.ws`, SFN also provides `app.message.sse` to push SSE messages across services, which has a similar usage, it provides methods `send(data: any)`、`emit(event: string, data?: any)` and `close()` to push messages and events.
+Other than `app.message.ws`, SFN also provides [app.message.ws](/api/v1/MessageChannel#app_message_ws) to push SSE messages across services, which has a similar usage, it provides methods `send(data: any)`、`emit(event: string, data?: any)` and `close()` to push messages and events.